belthor777/Machine-Learning/PH207x/excercises/Lesson7/McNemar Test.md

 > Rather than analyzing the random sample of 500, we  match those below poverty to someone above poverty in the sample of 500.
 > **mcc** - McNemar's test in Stata

+	use "chis_matched.dta", replace

+> doctor_0: above the line who goes to the doctor
+> doctor_1: below the line who goes to the doctor